Jeromestein/everlove-ecom/README.md

 ## Stripe

 By default we ship with the Stripe adapter configured, so you'll need to setup the `secretKey`, `publishableKey` and `webhookSecret` from your Stripe dashboard.
-Follow [Stripe's guide](https://docs.stripe.com/get-started/api-request?locale=en-GB) on how to set this up.
+Follow [Stripe&#39;s guide](https://docs.stripe.com/get-started/api-request?locale=en-GB) on how to set this up.

 ## Tests